ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-column-customisation/index.md

     <image-caption src="resources/custom-label-styles.png" alt="Column label text style customisation" width="250px" constrained="true">Custom label text styles</image-caption>
 </div>

 The position of the labels can be specified by setting the `placement` property in `label` options.
-By default, the labels are positioned at the end of the columns on the outside, i.e. `placement` is set to `outsideEnd `.
+By default, the labels are positioned at the end of the columns on the inside, i.e. `placement` is set to `insideEnd `.
 The snippet below shows how the positioning of the label can be modified:

 ```js
 sparklineOptions: {